Our Approach to Restoration

 - Critical facilities are generally next, such as police and fire stations, hospitals, schools, and sewage and water plants.
 If these facilities are running on stable generator power, we may move them lower on the list

-- From there, we prioritize distribution system repairs that restore the most customers as quickly as possible.
+- From there, we prioritize jobs that restore the most customers as quickly as possible.
+A repair that brings back 500 customers will be assigned before a repair that restores 50.
 Repairs that bring back only one or two customers are most frequently taken on near the end of restoration.

 As we work on these jobs, we also have crews responding to less urgent community needs and priorities identified by local officials, such as clearing road obstructions that do not imperil public safety.